paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 This tool comes straight from [http://www.brechtos.com](Brecht Lecluyse) in a [http://www.brechtos.com/hiding-or-disabling-inspector-properties-using-propertydrawers-within-unity-5/](a blog from November 2015).

-Any reasonably complex `MonoBehaviour` can have quite a few items to display in the inspector.
+Any complex `MonoBehaviour` can have quite a few items to display in the inspector.
 Often some items are only valid if another inspector-visible attribute is in a specific state.

 1. Booleans are true to display conditional fields
 2. A string is not empty